 before retiring from this mortal coil graces the keys of

-time he will be having too much fun at the Jazz and Heritage
+having too much fun at the Jazz and Heritage Festival.

 coming attractions and attendant pleasures.

 Good news travels quickly like a pristine white pelican

 soaring above a black asphalt highway towards a wonderful future,